keycloak/keycloak/examples/demo-template/README.md

 Login, Distributed SSO, Distributed Logout, and OAuth Token Grant Examples
 ===================================
-The following examples requires Wildfly 8.0.0, JBoss EAP 6.x, or JBoss AS 7.1.1.
+The following examples require Wildfly 8.x / 9.x, JBoss EAP 6.x, or JBoss AS 7.1.1.
 Here's the highlights of the examples
 * Delegating authentication of a web app to the remote authentication server via OAuth 2 protocols
 * Distributed Single-Sign-On and Single-Logout
 * Transferring identity and role mappings via a special bearer token (Skeleton Key Token).
 * Bearer token authentication and authorization of JAX-RS services
 * Obtaining bearer tokens via the OAuth2 protocol
-* Interact with the Keycloak Admin REST Api
+* Interact with the Keycloak Admin REST API

 There are multiple WAR projects.
 These will all run on the same WildFly instance, but pretend each one is running on a different machine on the network or Internet.